 Regardless of who chose the activity, remember that there needs to be time in a child’s day for unstructured play!

 Some structured activities take place outside (e.g baseball, soccer, etc.) however, there are rules a child needs to follow.

-She cannot use her imaginations in the same way she would for outdoor unstructured activities.
+Children don’t use their imaginations in the same way they would for outdoor unstructured activities.

 Children can explore their environments, learn about nature, build with sticks and rocks, etc., when playing outside.

 An outdoor playset is a great way to encourage your child to get outside.